-During the quarter ended December 31, 2020, the Company applied for and was approved for funding of \$280,195 under the Canadian Emergency Wage Subsidy Program ("CEWS").
-The Company also received funds from other subsidy programs of \$22,259 during the quarter ended December 31, 2020.
-Subsequent to period end, the Company applied for, and received, \$1.1m USD in a second draw of the United States Paycheck Protection Program loan ("US PPP Loan") from the US Small Business Administration under the US Paycheck Protection Program.
+During the six months ended March 31, 2021, the Company applied for and was approved for funding of \$338,862 (2020 - \$nil) under the Canadian Emergency Wage Subsidy Program ("CEWS").
+The Company applied for, and received, US\$1,103,860 in a second draw of the United States Paycheck Protection Program loan ("US PPP Loan") from the US Small Business Administration under the US Paycheck Protection Program.
 The US PPP Loan will be forgiven if certain conditions are met (including the funds being used for eligible payroll and rent expenses during the eligibility period) and a loan forgiveness application is completed.
-Any ineligible portion of the US PPP Loan will otherwise carry interest of 1% and will be repayable over a five-year term.
+Amounts received but not yet used to offset eligible expenses were recorded as a liability and at March 31, 2021 this was US\$342,400 (2020 - \$nil).
+Any ineligible portion of the US PPP Loan will otherwise carry interest of 1%.
+The Company also received funds from other subsidy programs of \$43,093 during the six months ended March 31, 2021.